 Several requirements pertain to amending a contract for the development of a major information resources project.
-First, a state agency is required to notify QAT (as well as the Governor, Lieutenant Governor, Speaker of the House, Senate Finance Committee, House Appropriations Committee), prior to amending a contract for development of a major information resources project, when the expected total value of the contract subsequent to the amendment exceeds the total value of the initial contract awarded by 10 percent or more (Texas General Appropriations Act, Article IX, Section 9.01(e), enacted by the 85th Legislature (2017)).
+First, a state agency is required to notify QAT (as well as the Governor, Lieutenant Governor, Speaker of the House, Senate Finance Committee, House Appropriations Committee), prior to amending a contract for development of a major information resources project, when the expected total value of the contract subsequent to the amendment exceeds the total value of the initial contract awarded by 10 percent or more (Eightysixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.01(e)).